fluxninja/aperture/docs/content/get-started/playground/playground.md

 By default, playground is started with a simple demo scenario loaded.
 The demo application comes with three sets of pods and services.
 There is also a simple latency gradient policy applied to them, and K6 load generator pattern created.
-When entire deployment turns green, load generator can be started with "Start Wavepool Generator" button in the Tilt UI.
-It will run a 2 minute test in a loop, until "Stop Wavepool Geneator" button is not clicked.
+When the entire deployment turns green, the load generator can be started with the "Start Wavepool Generator" button in the Tilt UI.
+It will run a 2-minute test in a loop, until the "Stop Wavepool Generator" button isn't clicked.

-There are other playground scenarios under _playground/scenarios/_ and they can be loaded during tilt setup by passing a relative path to the scenario, e.g.
+There are other playground scenarios under _playground/scenarios/_ and they can be loaded during `Tilt` setup by passing a relative path to the scenario, e.g.
 `tilt up -- --scenario scenarios/demo-app`

 :::note

 You can skip building of aperture container images to speed up your work on the scenario, by passing `-- --dockerhub-image` to the `tilt up` command.
-In that case latest images will be pulled from dockerhub and used instead.
+In that case, the latest images will be pulled from DockerHub and used instead.

 :::